-Because the promotion of S&T in regions contributes to building regional innovation systems and creating vital regions-thus enhancing the sophistication and diversification of S&T of Japan as a whole, along with the competitive edge of innovation systems-the government will actively encourage such promotion.
-Moreover, the government will promote broad-ranging activities as something that will contribute to achieving safe, secure, and quality lives for local residents, and produce creative and appealing regions and culture.
+As the promotion of S&T in regions contributes to building regional innovation systems and creating vital regions, thus enhancing the sophistication and diversification of the S&T of Japan as a whole, and the competitive edge of the innovation systems, the government will actively encourage such promotion.
+Moreover, the government will promote broad-ranging activities as something that will contribute to achieving safe, secure and quality lives for local residents, and producing creative and appealing regions and culture.